tgovani426/link-tree/README.md

 You will also see any lint errors in the console.

-## To deploy the react app in github please reffer:
+## To deploy the react app in github-pages please reffer:
 [Here](https://youtu.be/Q9n2mLqXFpU)